 As soon as the client app has been installed, it will ask if you wish to run the app, click yes, and it will open a box for you to add your login details.

-The interface is clean and uncluttered, so it is very easy to navigate around.
-It should be noted that some of the apps features are not enabled by default; these can be quickly turned on by heading to the settings that is in the left-hand bar.
+The interface is clean and uncluttered, so it is straightforward to navigate around.
+It should be noted that some of the app’s features are not enabled by default; these can be quickly turned on by heading to the settings that are in the left-hand bar.

 When selecting a country to connect to, it may appear sparse, although it hides plenty of power.
 There are no favorites where you can save the best servers, but there is a recently used section.